chris-short/chrisshort.net/content/post/windows-11-how-to-install-wsl2.md/index.md

 WslRegisterDistribution failed with error: 0x080370114
 Error: 0x080370114 The operation could not be started because a required feature is not installed.
 ```

+Note: If a different error message got you here, let me know and I'll add it here.

 ## Why doesn't this just work?